CodeNaveen-in/AppDev-IITM/README.md

 # Modern Application Development Course

 Welcome to my organized repository for the **Modern Application Development (MAD1)** course at **IIT Madras (Diploma in Programming track)**.

 This is where I keep my course notes, GRPA solutions, and code experiments as I explore the art and science of building modern, responsive web apps.

 🖥️ To clone the repo to your local machine:

 ```bash
 git clone https://github.com/CodeNaveen-in/AppDev-IITM.git
 ```

+## 📓 Prime Resource
+The prime resource for the subjects would be the Repo by [Shri Krishna Sir](https://github.com/shrikrishna97/Resources-App-Dev)

+Don't forget to check it out!

 ## 📚 Contents